UCI-GDIM31/class-activities-Huhrz/README.md

 1.I added Rigidbody components to both the Cat and the SoccerBall, because those objects need to move and respond to physics.
 The Goal didn’t need a Rigidbody since it stays still.
 We also checked Is Trigger on the Goal’s BoxCollider, so the ball could pass through it and still detect when it scored.
 2.The first time I tested the game, the ball didn’t detect the goal correctly because the OnTriggerEnter method wasn’t being called.
 I realized the collider name had the wrong capitalization .After fixing that and adjusting the collider sizes, everything worked.
+### W5
+How does GetComponent<>() actually find the specific component on a GameObject — does it search through all components every time, or is it stored in memory after the first call?

+GetComponent<>() searches through all the components attached to the GameObject each time it’s called.
+That means it’s a bit slow if used repeatedly in Update().
+To make it faster, developers usually call it once in Start() or Awake(), store the result in a variable, and then reuse that variable later.

+Plan: Deer has component of NavMeshAgent use to find way in terrain, use Getcomponent<> to set NavmeshAgent to NevMeshAgent agent variable so that i can use it on Start() then use agent.Setdesintation to set a destination for deer which is transform target variable set his position to Deer's destination to make it move towards to the cat.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727